victorSauceda/form-validation/README.md

 ## Functionality

-This form uses Javascript to validated the input fields on submit
+This form uses Javascript to validated the input fields when the user submits their form

 ### Validation requirements